ErniW/Arduino-IMU-and-AHRS-tests/README.md

 The position becomes stable after a short time.
 Achieving zero-drift correct orientation seems impossible during frequent movements.

-LSM9DS1 has different direction of X and Y axes.
+LSM9DS1 magnetometer has different direction of X and Y axes.
 You can test them on your own but to be honest it's impossible to see it on that app's Bunny which ones are correct.

 **Things that could improve the measurements:**
 - Improve calibration, apply something to additionaly reduce noise?